 Helping Skills: Facilitating Exploration, Insight, and Action, Second Edition

 This edition is no longer for sale.
-However, an updated edition is available.
+However, the Fourth Edition is available.

 Respected clinician and researcher, Clara Hill, has revised and updated her popular textbook, Helping Skills.
 Like the first, this second edition teaches empirically supported, basic helping skills to undergraduate and first-year graduate students.

 Following Hill's well-established three-stage model of helping (Exploration, Insight, and Action), the text presents an integrative approach that is grounded in client-centered, psychoanalytic, and cognitive-behavioral theory.
 Hill's model recognizes the critical roles of affect, cognition, and behavior in the process of change, filling a void left by textbooks that focus more narrowly on the processes facilitating change.